Is plastic free living an impossible dream?

 Here in Canada, we’ve made progress.
 Most restaurants have swapped plastic straws for paper, and many are taking steps to eliminate or reduce plastic takeout packaging.
 Our national grocery chains no longer offer single-use plastic bags at their checkouts.

-During recent trips to the United States, I observed that our neighbours to the south definitely have work to do to address the single-use plastic problem.
-When I was in Chicago late last year, I was dismayed to be served a glass of water with a plastic straw.
+When I’ve travelled to the United States, I observed that our neighbours to the south definitely have work to do to address the single-use plastic problem.
+On a trip to Chicago a couple of years ago, I was dismayed to be served a glass of water with a plastic straw.
 As if that wasn’t bad enough, at a sit-down restaurant at O’Hare Airport, our food was served with individually-wrapped plastic cutlery.
 Honestly, I just wanted to scream!

 Plastic bans and other legislation

-The first phase of Canada’s ban on single-use plastic items finally took effect at the end of last year, after being delayed due to the pandemic.
-It is now against the law to manufacture or import several common single-use plastic items: checkout bags, cutlery, foodservice ware, stir sticks, and straws.
-It’s still legal to sell these items—the ban on sales doesn’t take effect until December of this year.
+The first phase of Canada’s ban on single-use plastic items finally took effect at the end of 2022 after being delayed due to the pandemic.
+It is now against the law to manufacture, import, or sell several common single-use plastic items: checkout bags, cutlery, foodservice ware, stir sticks, and straws.
 (Full details on the ban are on the Government of Canada website.)

 Pinterest image: A pile of plastic waste